Skip to main content

 Apr 4, 20263 min readGitHub Actions, Playwright, Visual Regression, CI/CD, E2E Testing

-Every UI change on this portfolio — a new section label, a font size tweak, a layout restructure — risks unintended visual side effects on other pages.
-Manual visual QA doesn't scale, especially when a single PR might touch shared components used across dozens of routes.
+Every UI change on this portfolio, whether it's a new section label, a font-size tweak, or a layout restructure, risks unintended visual side effects on other pages.
+Manual visual QA doesn't scale, especially when a single PR might touch shared components that show up across dozens of routes.

 I needed a pipeline that: